 - Protect your computer from malicious software, by not installing filesharing software.
 While malware rarely installs filesharing software, that software is routinely exploited by criminals as provide a distribution channel for 'free' files that let them steal your information.

 Technical questions?
 Bring your computer into Pepperdine's Tech Central to have one of our technicians review your computer and make recommendations on turning off filesharing.

 - About violation notices and how to stop infringing from the motion picture industry association.

+As of 2016, known peer to peer filesharing is blocked on the Pepperdine network, because it is overwhelmingly used for consuming and sharing unauthorized copies of copyrighted works.
 Please contact the Information Security Office at firstname.lastname@example.org if you have any questions or concerns related to filesharing on the Pepperdine campus.